 The Dune retreat is located in the land of a medley of tribes, and castes.
 They mingle together to form a fascinating tapestry that flutters with their colourful clothing, their sloping thatched roof houses called Dhanis, their vibrant festivals, their temples, and their arts and crafts.

-The Dune Retreat offers a camel safari to the nearby sand dunes where the views of the sunset are majestic.
-The gently undulating movement as the ‘ship of the desert’ carries you on the back, can be quite a meditative experience, even therapeutic.
-As the sun goes down and the stars begin to twinkle in the sky, it is easy to be transported back in time to the era of camel caravans.
+The route no longer exists today.
+However, in a recreation of bygone times, The Clement Dune Retreat offers a camel safari to the nearby sand dunes where the views of the sunset are majestic.
+The gently undulating movement as the ‘ship of the desert’ carries you on the back can be quite a meditative experience, even therapeutic.
+As the sun goes down and the stars begin to twinkle in the sky, it is easy to be transported back in time to the era of camel caravans

 Careening down a hundred foot dune, with the sand moving underneath like a dry rapid, dust flying in the air in all directions!
 It’s certainly not an activity for the faint hearted, yet something guaranteed to set your blood pumping and exhilaration flowing in every vein.
 Forget the roller coaster and surrender to dune bashing.

 Using off road vehicles (SUVs), you can explore this activity behind the wheel, in the safe hands of expert guides.
 A bit bruised but triumphant is the feeling that comes to mind after a morning of dune bashing.

 Demoiselle Cranes fly to Khichan village all the way from Mongolia and Eastern Europe to spend their winter months.
 Even though desert is not the natural choice of migration for Demoiselle cranes for winters, it is the unique story of human-animal relationship in this region responsible for this phenomenon.